hellmarbecker/blog/_posts/2022-02-09-druid-data-cookbook-ingestion-transforms.markdown

 The Druid documentation explains Transforms [here](https://druid.apache.org/docs/latest/ingestion/ingestion-spec.html#transforms).
 There's also a [tutorial](https://druid.apache.org/docs/latest/tutorials/tutorial-transform-spec.html#load-data-with-transform-specs), which is a good place to start if you haven't used transforms before.

+... but we can actually do more!
+Let's look at a few recipes how to manipulate data using Transforms.

 ## How to code Transforms

 The simplest way to employ Transforms is via the ingestion wizard in the Druid console.
 Right after the `Parse time` step, you are greeted with the option to roll your own Transform: